-Photo Source: Copyrighted © 2022
+Photo Source: Copyrighted © 2024

 Induphotos - Shutterstock All rights reserved.
 Used with permission

 |Online Audio NT:

-Traditionally the Orochi people made their living by fishing in their homeland, which is in some of colder regions of Siberian Russia.
-In the 1930s they were given their own homeland, but this was soon changed due to their small population.
-In time, some of them moved to Ukraine.
+Traditionally the Orochi people made their living by fishing in their homeland, which is in some of coldest regions of Siberian Russia.
+The traditional Orochi homeland is in the southern part of the Khabarovsk Krai.
+They lived along the Amur and Kopp rivers.
+Later, many of them moved to Sakhalin, a Russian owned island north of Japan.
+In the 1930s they were given their own homeland, but this changed due to their small population.
+Many of them later moved to other parts of Russia, and even more now live in Ukraine.

 Today their population continues to shrink.
 Their language is dying out; it is not a written language.
 The remaining Orochi people have no choice but to adjust to their new culture.
 They also must adjust to a war between Russia and Ukraine that affects everyone in that country.